haothitran/posts/_pages/projects.md

 ## Reckless Ambition

-A landing page for a progressive World of Warcraft weekend raiding guild on Area-52 (US) server.
-Used to raid with this team during the latter half of Legion and periodically throughout Battle for Azeroth expansions.
+A landing page for a progressive World of Warcraft raiding guild on Area-52 (US) server.
+I used to raid with this team during the latter half of Legion and periodically throughout Battle for Azeroth expansions.
 This site is not frequently updated.

 - [View site](https://reckless-ambition.com/).
 - [View git repository](https://github.com/haothitran/reckless-ambition).